Climate change and G20

 11% |

-Q. Do you think the recent extreme temperatures across Australia are likely or unlikely to be related to climate change?
+Q. And do you think that these extreme events – bushfires, floods, cyclones, etc – are likely or unlikely to be linked to climate change?

 Total |